thomasvolk/buildy/README.md

     ./buildy.py --help

+## develop

+To avoid restardind the server again and again during the development you can run the server managed by the buildy control script:

+    ./buildy-ctl.py

+This script restarts the server any time the file build.py was changed.

+To script buildy-test.py is for testing and generating test data.
+After every restart the cache of buildy is empty.
+Run the tests to have test data:

+    ./buildy-test.py

 ## Use

 Before you start: Buildy only works with git and will try to build your repository by simply executing make.
 So your repository must have a Makefile in the project root directory which includes the target "all".
 Here is an example: